mk-fg/incremetal-disk-compare-and-sync/README.md

     Can be improved rather easily by putting a fixed-size thread-pool between sequential reader/writer parts, which will hash/match read data buffers in parallel.

-- Use truncated BLAKE2b instead of BLAKE2s version for new hashmap files, should be ~2x faster.